- UCAS course code

 Overview

-This course covers the techniques required to develop C++ programs that solve mathematical and scientific problems.
+This course covers the techniques required to develop C++ programs that solve mathematical and scientific problems both as an individual and in groups.

-As well as covering the rudiments of C++ (which will be taught with no assumed prior knowledge) the course will also outline the basic techniques used in scientific programming, such as discretisation of equations, numerical error and code validation.
+As well as covering the rudiments of C++ (which will be taught with no assumed prior knowledge) the course will also outline the basic techniques used in scientific programming, such as discretisation of equations, numerical error, debugging and code validation, version control and how to make code publicly accessible.

-The material is examined primarily through two programming projects, chosen from a list of mathematical topics, which investigate particular algorithms or techniques in more depth.
-The projects will be assessed by a written report and a demonstration/oral description of the code.
+The material is examined primarily through programming projects, chosen from a list of mathematical topics, which will cover specific algorithms or techniques in more depth.
+The projects will be assessed by a written presentation and confirmation that the resulting code passes a set of tests.

 Much of this course is taught in practical computer labs, which limits the number of places available.